Robbie Grossman Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics surrender the fifth-most home runs in baseball (154 total, 1.4 per game).
+- The Athletics give up the fifth-most home runs in baseball (154 total, 1.4 per game).

-- His last appearance was on Wednesday against the Los Angeles Dodgers, when the left-hander went 3 2/3 innings, surrendering four earned runs while giving up only one hit.
+- His most recent time out was on Friday against the Los Angeles Dodgers, when the lefty tossed five innings, surrendering two earned runs while allowing six hits.

-- In 25 games this season, the 25-year-old has put up an ERA of 6.52, with 9.1 strikeouts per nine innings.
-Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.